Kleinschmidt-TF/simpy-training/README.md

 # simpy-training
-This training implements a car which repeatedly parks then drives for 15 time units (assumed to be minutes)
+This training implements a car which repeatedly parks then drives for 15 time units (assumed to be minutes), and then periodically requires charging